khasbilegt/pass/README.md

 # Pass

-Raycast companion extension for pass (the standard unix password manager)
+The extension of pass (the standard unix password manager) for Raycast